 6. Start Training The Anxiety Away Early

 Consult a behaviorist before you jump into training.
-It can take several weeks, even longer, to completely train away the anxiety your dog feels when you leave.
+It can take several weeks, or even longer, to completely train away the anxiety your dog feels when you leave.
 Be patient and start as early as possible.

 7. See A Vet About Medication

 Some medication should be taken every day and will take time to build up in your dog’s system, so make sure you follow instructions closely.
 Look up side effects and familiarize yourself with any medication your dog will be taking.

 8. Bring Your Dog With You

 If everything else fails, look into pet-friendly travel options and accommodations.
 Plan a trip where your dog can join you every step of the way.

+Does your dog have separation anxiety while you’re away from home?
 How do you help your dog cope with you leaving to travel?
 Let us know in the comments below!